sigSandor/sigSandor.github.io/_security/2024-06-18-KQLbasics.md

 - a good example can be `| where url contains 'share'`
 - capitalization doesnt matter.

-# Less common Syntax and Operators:
+# Other common Syntax and Operators:

 ### `has`